 Restaurants & Dining in Bigfork:

-Pizza, as usual, deserves its own paragraph starting with award winning When In Rome, where you can pick it up by the slice or the pie.
+Pizza, as usual, deserves its own paragraph starting with award winning When In Rome, where you can try unusual toppings.
+A special pie is topped with grilled lemon rind and balsamic – delicious!
 Take out is quick with family owned Rosa’s Pizza at the south end of town.
-For wood fired style pizza choose Riley’s Pub & Sports Bar at Mountain Lake Lodge in Woods Bay.
+For wood fired style pizza choose Riley’s Pub at the Mountain Lake Lodge in Woods Bay.

 Kellie fulfills her daily java jolt and conversation with the owner, Trish, of Buzz n’ Bagels.
 While she’s making up your favorite latte concoction in her little red trailer, you can view the scenic Swan Range on Hwy 35 just north of Bigfork.